XuPeng-SH/RFCS/matrixorigin/aoe/architecture.md

 4. When a requestor **Unpin** a node, just call **Close** of the node handle.
 It will decrease the node reference count by 1.
 If the reference count is 0, the node will be a candidate for eviction.
 Node with reference count greater than 0 never be evicted.

 There are currently three buffer managers for different purposes in **AOE**
-1. Mutation buffer manager
-   A dedicated fixed-size buffer used by L0 transient blocks.
+1. Mutation buffer manager: A dedicated fixed-size buffer used by L0 transient blocks.
 Each block corresponds to a node in the buffer
-2. SST buffer manager
-   A dedicated fixed-size buffer used by L1 and L2 blocks.
+2. SST buffer manager: A dedicated fixed-size buffer used by L1 and L2 blocks.
 Each column within a block corresponds to a node in the buffer
-3. Index buffer manager
-   A dedicated fixed-size buffer used by indexes.
+3. Index buffer manager: A dedicated fixed-size buffer used by indexes.
 Each block or a segment index corresponds to a node in the buffer

 ## WAL
 **Write-ahead logging** (WAL) is the key for providing **atomicity** and **durability**.
 All modifications should be written to a log before applied. **AOE** depends a abstract **WAL** layer on top of a more concrete **WAL** backend.
 There are two **WAL** roles in **AOE**: